People's Republic of China / China travel advisories

 TEL: 021-3337-5031 (24-hour service)

-If your passport is lost or stolen during the Qingming Festival or other holidays when all Chinese public institutions are closed, procedures within China may not proceed smoothly and may take longer than usual.
+Please note that if your passport is lost or stolen during the Labor Day holiday or other holidays when public institutions in China are closed, procedures within China may not progress and may take longer than usual.
 Please take great care in managing your passport.

 (Reference) Notice regarding changes to passport specifications and application procedures